JustinSDK/dotSCAD/README.md

     - [box_extrude](https://openhome.cc/eGossip/OpenSCAD/lib-box_extrude.html)
     - [stereographic_extrude](https://openhome.cc/eGossip/OpenSCAD/lib-stereographic_extrude.html)

+## Bugs and Feedback

+For bugs, questions and discussions please use the [Github Issues](https://github.com/JustinSDK/dotSCAD/issues).

 ## About dotSCAD

 I've been using OpenSCAD for years and created some funny things.
 Some of them include several important ideas and details.
 To prevent forgetfulness, I decided to [write them down](https://openhome.cc/eGossip/OpenSCAD/).
 Some examples developed in the documentation are useful so I elaborate them into this library.